janarthanan1711/NewsApp-flutter/README.md

-# flutter_practice1
+# flutter_practice

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application and API integration

 A few resources to get you started if this is your first Flutter project: